cielziyun/CODEWORDs/SKO/WEEK 5/readme.md

 *McKenzie Wark-Abstraction/class*

 # REFLECTION
 Seeing the performances of other groups gave me a lot of insights.
-Not only the way that they intepret a story, but their video edits and use of sound effects were creative.
+Not only the way that they intepret a story were creative, but their video edits and use of sound effects were creative as well.
+The process of reading texts was enjoyable.
+The texts that "All people fell in relations with conflict, collusion and compromise just resonated with me.
+And I loved how Wark use metaphor to describe new things and history.